sunang4379/learngit/readme.txt

 2021.2.22 new edition by s_a:
 1. This is a demo new insertion!

-2021.2.23 another new edition by s_a
+2021.2.23 new edition by s_a:
-2. This is a second new insertion!
+2. This is a second new modified!